-The environmental and social surveys and the detailed social impact studies have identified all cultural properties (total 38 Nos) that will be affected by the Link 84 road.
-These are presented in Table 2.0.
+The environmental and social surveys and the detailed social impact studies have identified all cultural properties that will be affected by the bypass road.
 Their magnitude of being affected widely varies.
 The following types of cultural properties are found on the project roads:

 - 1. Temple

 - 2. Church

-- 3. Mosque

-- 4. Shrines of all the three major religions
+- 3. Shrines of all the three major religions

-- 5. Tree shrines/sacred groves
+- 4. Tree shrines/sacred groves

-- 6. Roadside hyundi (money collection box) of all the three religions
+- 5. Roadside hyundi (money collection box) of all the three religions

 Except the tree shrines, the others are not strictly "common property" because they are owned and managed by their respective registered "Society" or "Trust".
 The public only has access to them.
-As the table shows, there are 4 Hindu cultural properties, 14 Christian and 3 Muslim.
-Few cultural properties have encroached on the Government land (need to wait till RAP is compete).
-There are seventeen shrines are present.
-Most of the 100% affected properties are hyundi, which are also encroachers and could be easily relocated.
+In the case of Thiruvalla bypass it is assessed that no cultural property is affected due to the project.
 Other properties are affected in terms of losing boundary walls or land.

-1. DEFINITIONS
+2. DEFINITIONS